Arunmaheshwari/Customer_Behaviour_Prediction/README.md

 this command will ensure that zenml will also run in my system as well. typically zenml does not run on window system, that's why we are using blocking.

+If i want to see my model and everything in mlflow, so i have to use these command...
+'''bash
+           python run_pipeline.py

+from this command i will be getting url and then i need to run this command with this url

+            mlflow ui --backend-store-uri "file:C:\Users\Hare Krishna\AppData\Roaming\zenml\local_stores\941ab80c-7c9b-408b-beb3-d0132f0adaf2\mlruns"

+whatever i have inside this "" is the url.